mvlg/mvlg.github.io/index.md

 ---
 ## About Me

-I am a cultural historian of science with a focus on modern central Europe.
-My research explores the epistemic role of images in changing conceptions of human difference across anthropology, aesthetics and the life sciences.
-I received my PhD from Princeton University in 2019.
-Below are a few of my major research strands.
+I am a cultural historian specializing in the science, politics, and visual culture of modern central Europe.
+I am currently NOMIS Fellow at eikones – Center for the Theory and History of the Image, University of Basel.
+I completed my PhD in German at Princeton University in 2019 and have held academic appointments at the Warburg Institute, University of London; the University of Hamburg; and the Center for Literary and Cultural Research, Berlin.
+Below are some of my research areas.

 ### The Science of Expression